Welcome to the 20th Year of Kavanagh Transit Photos!

 Welcome to Ktransit.com, home of transportation photos from around the world.
 We started in 1999 on Trainweb.
-In 2001 the url ktransit.com was started.
-From just a few transit photos, to now over 15,000 transit and railroad related photos from around the world, we have come a long way!
+Then in 2001 ktransit.com came into being.
+From just a few transit photos to now over 17,000 transit and railroad-related photos from around the world, we have come a long way!

 There is something about commercial aircraft.
 Just like the railroads, they move people.
 Although flying may not what it used to be, there is still something about flying.
 Come see the world’s airlines here with over 300 photos.

-Going a cruise is many people idea of a great relaxing vacation.
+Going a cruise is many people’s idea of a great relaxing vacation.
 Ferries on the other hand typically serve commuters going to work.
 They both move people.
-Currently only 17 photos…
+Currently only 17 photos.

 This portion of the site is not updated often enough.
 Learn about Mark’s travels over the years.
-Facebook maybe a better method by looking thru his Facebook photo albums.
+Facebook may be a better method by looking through his Facebook photo albums.

-Mark grew-up in NY area, and went to the old WTC many times eofre 9/11, the last time was about 12 days before the fateful day.
-This section of the website is dedicated to the lives lost that day, and the re-birth of the the WTC site.
+Mark grew up in the NY area and went to the old WTC many times before 9/11, the last time was about 12 days before the fateful day.
+This section of the website is dedicated to the lives lost that day, and the re-birth of the WTC site.

 There are more things on this website, like Bridges, and see recent site updates and what is in the queue for the future of ktransit.com